suvratagnihotri/javaPrograms/README.md

 18. Program to check a string is palindrome or not.
 19. Program to remove duplicate characters from a given string.
 20. Program to sort the strings of String array acoording to their length.
+21. Program to find subString in a given String .